Required Personal Protective Equipment (PPE)

 - Drinking water

-All group rescue equipment including ropes, webbing, carabiners, pulleys, throw-bags and all other technical rescue gear.
-SSI also provides a field training manual, on-land and in-river instruction, all teaching material and a course completion wallet card as well as on-going administrative support and record keeping.
+- All supplemental group rescue equipment including ropes, webbing, carabiners, pulleys and all other technical rescue gear.
+SSI has extra throw bags, but we highly recommend bringing your own, along with the other specific tools listed in your welcome packet.
+SSI also provides a field training manual (course specific), on-land and in-river instruction, all teaching material and a course completion certification (course specific) card as well as on-going administrative support and record keeping.

 *Certification cards will be e-mailed after the course has terminated.